The traditional way to delete entities in EF Core looks like the following code:

 on a DbSet

-and it will immediately delete all entities of that DbSet
+, which will immediately delete all entities from that DbSet

 using (var context = new LibraryContext())